aromanino/apiextender/README.md

 # apiextender
-This module deals with to extend an API backend that adds a specific feature to an existing API as plugin(add-in, addin, add-on, addon).
+This module allows to extend an API backend, by adding endpoints or modifying existing endpoints' behaviour.
-apiextender let to :
+  This is accomplished in a plug-in fashion.
-+   enable third-party developers to create abilities which extend an application
+With apiextender you can :
-+   supports the addition of new features in a simple mode
++   enable third-party developers to create functionalities extending an application

-**apiextender** allow to extend your API with plugin techniques in a **simple and fast** and with **few lines of code**.
++   support the addition of new features in a simple way

 [![NPM](https://nodei.co/npm/apiextender.png?downloads=true&downloadRank=true&stars=true)![NPM](https://nodei.co/npm-dl/apiextender.png?months=6&height=3)](https://nodei.co/npm/apiextender/)